jwilsh/Bellabeat_Case_Study/README.md

 This project is a documentation of my capstone project.
 The final case study at the end of the last module from the [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) course.
 This case study showcases some of the skills that I have inherited during the course across different tools used in data analysis.

 # Scenario
 Bellabeat is a high-tech manufacturer of health-focused products specifically for women.
-Bellabeqat is a successful small company, however they have a vision of becoming one of the major players in the global smart device market.
-The Co-founder of Bellabeat Urška Sršen, beleives that by analysing smart device fitness data can help unlock new growth opportunities for the company.
+Bellabeat is a successful small company, however they have a vision of becoming one of the major players in the global smart device market.
+The Co-founder of Bellabeat Urška Sršen, believes that by analyzing smart device fitness data can help unlock new growth opportunities for the company.

 We will be looking at data from an existing dataset [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) to determine if there are any trends that we can identify.
 These insights will then be used to give high level recommendations to guide the marketing strategy for the company.